MatthewATerhune/API_challenge/README.md

 ![plot](./Weatherpy_North_Max_temp_lregress.png)

 Part II - VacationPy
-Now let's use your skills in working with weather data to plan future vacations.
+Now let's use our skills in working with weather data to plan future vacations.
 Use jupyter-gmaps and the Google Places API for this part of the assignment.

-Note: Remember that any API usage beyond the $200 credit will be charged to your personal account.
-You can set quotas and limits to your daily requests to be sure you can't be charged.
-Check out Google Maps Platform Billing and Manage your cost of use for more information.

-Note: if you having trouble displaying the maps, try running jupyter nbextension enable --py gmaps in your environment and retry.

-To complete this part of the assignment,you will need to do the following:

 Create a heat map that displays the humidity for every city from Part I.